 Demographics (attendance days and enrollment)

-- WISEdash demographics come from ISES YE records.
-The student's end-of-year district record is used for district and school summaries and the student's end-of-year state record is used for state summaries.
+- WISEdash demographics come from WISEdata.
+With the exception of ELL Status, the student's end-of-year district record is used for district and school summaries and the student's end-of-year state record is used for state summaries.
 The end-of-year record is the record that includes the student's school term completion date or the date on which the student exited the district/state midterm.
 ELL Status is as reported by the district for the third Friday of September.

 - WINSS Historical Data Files use these data sources: